Telefonorosso/l3-netkeys/README.md

 It can be useful when:

 - the Amiga keyboard is damaged or unreliable;
+- the Amiga mouse is insufferable;
 - the Amiga is placed in an awkward position;
 - a wireless keyboard/mouse setup is desirable;
-- a Raspberry Pi is already available near the Amiga;

-It is not a remote desktop system.
-It only forwards keyboard and mouse input.
+It is not a remote desktop system, it only forwards keyboard and mouse input.

 ## How it works